ismailakinkunmi/ismailakinkunmi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently learning on rails.
-- 🌱 I am currently a full time student at Microverse, learning Full Stack Web Development .
+- 🌱 Full Stack Web Developer.
 I like collaborating with others to build web applications that solve real-world problems.
 - 👯 I’m looking to collaborate with other developers.
 - 💬 Ask me about Programming
 - 📫 How to reach me: adismail4@gmail.com